c4a-ri/dialbb-apps/README.md

 ## License

-The applicaions are released under the same license as DialBB.
-For details of the license, please see [License](https://github.com/c4a-ri/dialbb/blob/main/LICENSE-en).
+The applications is released under Apache License 2.0.

 ## Copyright